bitprj/devrel/IMC_WebDev/Intorduction_To_CSS/proposal.md

 TITLE:
-Everything You Need To Know About Styling Your Own Mini City
+Styling Your Mini City With CSS

 TOPIC:
 Introduction To CSS